BSVino/Blender/README.md

 * Clicking a second time on an object selects the object behind it
 * Selecting a poly/edge/vert in uv should highlight it in 3d and vice versa
 * Complete freezeup while generating AO, non-obvious progress bar
-* No highlight while hovering the mouse over a vert/edge/face/tool handle
+* No highlight while hovering the mouse over a vert/edge/face/~~tool handle~~
-* No way to move something in two dimensions but not a third without keyboard shortcuts
+* ~~No way to move something in two dimensions but not a third without keyboard shortcuts~~
 * If only one texture layer is active and it is a multiply/overlay/etc layer, don't black everything out.
 * Dragging a separator all the way over does not close it.
 * If the user is looking through a camera, the rotate and zoom controls should control the camera directly.